An introduction to methodology and field research as practised in human geography.

 - Design an appropriate research project to address a specified problem

-- Communicate research findings both orally and through a poster
+- Communicate research findings both orally and through a written report

 - Understand research ethics and issues that can arise between researcher and research participants in human geography research